 If Canadian Snowbirds are not careful, they could find themselves at the mercy of the U.S Revenue Authorities when tax season rolls around.

-Flying out to warmer locales like the U.S. states of Arizona or Florida is an easy and straightforward decision that many Canadians take during the cold winter months.
+Flying out to warmer locales like the U.S. states of Arizona or Florida is a straightforward decision that many Canadians take during the cold winter months.

 However, if Canadian snowbirds are not careful, they could find themselves at the mercy of the U.S revenue authorities when tax season rolls around.
 New regulations could allow border officials in both countries to track time spent by Canadians in the U.S and vice versa.